Dual Prototypes for Adaptive Pre-Trained Model in Class-Incremental Learning

-With the rapid developments of deep learning, deep models have achieved remarkable performances in many scenarios \cite{chen2021large,chen2022learning,liu2015deep,jaimes2007multimodal,yang2002detecting,ye2019learning}.
-These models generally use independently and identically distributed (i.i.d.) samples for training.
-However, in the real world, data could come in stream form \cite{gomes2017survey} with various distributions.
-If deep learning models are trained with non-i.i.d data streams, their previously acquired knowledge could be erased by the data with new distributions, known as the \textit{catastrophic forgetting} \cite{french1999catastrophic}.
-Therefore, there is an urgent need for a stable and incremental learner in real-world applications.
+With the rapid developments of deep learning, deep models have achieved remarkable performances in many scenarios \cite{chen2022learning,liu2015deep,ye2019learning, bahi2024mycgnn}.
+Most of them train models on independently and identically distributed (i.i.d.) data.
+In real-world settings, however, data often arrives as streams with shifting distributions \cite{gomes2017survey}.
+Training deep models on such non-i.i.d. streams causes previously learned knowledge to be overwritten by new information, a phenomenon known as catastrophic forgetting \cite{french1999catastrophic}.
+This challenge highlights the need for stable incremental learning systems in practical applications.

-Among many types \cite{de2021continual} of incremental learning (also known as continual learning), class-incremental learning (CIL) receives the most attention \cite{zhou2024class} as it is more relevant to real-world scenarios \cite{wang2024comprehensive}.
-CIL builds a model to continually learn new classes from data streams.
-Previous representative works for CIL were generally based on sample replay, \cite{rebuffi2017icarl, mallya2018piggyback}, regularization \cite{nguyen2017variational} and distillation \cite{rolnick2019experience}.
-These methods require additional replay samples and more trainable parameters to perform excellently.
-Recently, Pre-Trained Model (PTM)-based methods \cite{zhou2024continual} have achieved milestone gains in CIL since they utilize a robust PTM with strong generalizability pre-trained on large-scale corpus \cite{radford2021learning} or image datasets \cite{barbu2019objectnet,deng2009imagenet}.
-These algorithms freeze the weights of PTM during CIL training, so that the knowledge acquired from previous pre-training is preserved, thus effectively avoiding catastrophic forgetting.
+Among various forms of incremental (continual) learning \cite{roy2020tree,de2021continual}, class-incremental learning (CIL) receives the most attention due to its closer alignment with real-world applications \cite{wang2024comprehensive,zhou2024class}.
+Specifically, CIL builds a model to continually learn new classes from data streams.
+Previous CIL works are primarily based on sample replay \cite{rebuffi2017icarl, wang2025enhancing}, regularization \cite{nguyen2017variational}, and distillation \cite{rolnick2019experience}.
+These methods rely on additional replay samples and more trainable parameters to achieve strong performance.
+More recently, methods based on Pre-Trained Models (PTMs) \cite{zhou2024continual} have achieved significant progress by leveraging models pre-trained on large-scale corpora \cite{radford2021learning} or image datasets \cite{barbu2019objectnet,deng2009imagenet}.
+These approaches keep PTM weights frozen during CIL training, preserving knowledge from pre-training and substantially mitigating catastrophic forgetting.

-Despite surpassing previous approaches, massive patterns in downstream incremental tasks are unexposed to PTMs during pre-training.
-Most existing PTM-based methods calculate the similarities \cite{bezdek2001nearest} between test samples and class prototypes built from PTM-extracted sample representations for classification.
-If the PTM is not adequately adapted to downstream tasks, some prototypes could be highly correlated \cite{panos2023first}, resulting in a close similarity between test samples and these prototypes.
-Worse still, the number of highly correlated prototypes could continually rise in the CIL process and significantly reduce the classification performance.
-However, as tasks arrive as streams in CIL, it is impractical to leverage all training samples for fine-tuning.
-Meanwhile, utilizing task streams to train the PTM sequentially could cause catastrophic forgetting again.